-The College provides a unique bookstore for student, faculty, staff, and community convenience with a pleasant and relaxing atmosphere.
+The College provides a unique bookstore for student, faculty, staff, and community convenience, with a pleasant and relaxing atmosphere.
 The goal of the College Bookstore is to provide necessary and supplementary educational materials needed to enhance learning.
 Textbooks, school and office supplies, art supplies, farrier tools, and sundry items are available in the College Bookstore.
 The College Bookstore also offers clothing and gift items featuring the College logo, as well as refreshments.
-The Bookstore is open at convenient times to benefit the campus.